Global-Chem/global-chem/paper.md

 From `Figure 6`, if we use the charge penalty score as a metric for performance, it is evident that the `CGenFF program` assigns parameters with generally low penalty scores less than 200 for Schedule One and BRAF Kinase Inhibitors owed to its initial training set of "drug-like" molecules.
-Privileged Scaffolds encompass a lot of natural product qualities which have functional groups that fall into the definition of "drug-like" but not all as you can observe with a faint purple line visible between penalties 200 and 400.
-A similar trend is seen with the Common Warheads, with two prominent purple lines between 200 and 400, as they also contain drug-like features along with reactive functional groups that were not in the CGenFF training set.
+Privileged Scaffolds encompass a lot of natural products which have functional groups that fall into the definition of "drug-like" but not all as indicated by the purple lines
+between penalties 200 and 400 reprenting high charge penalties.
+A similar trend is seen with the Common Warheads, with most charge penalties being less than 200, but two prominent purple lines between 200 and 400 associated with high charge penalties, as these compounds contain drug-like features along with reactive functional groups that were not in the CGenFF training set.
 With both of these lists, it would be useful to identify specific molecules with high penalties and include them in the CGenFF training set.
 And lastly, Perfluoroalkyls are used in chemical manufacturing of everyday goods [Pelch:2019-9].
-While `CGenFF` training set did include halogens [Soteras:2016-10], motivated by their inclusion in many drugs, `CGenFF` was not extended to perfluoroalkyls.
+While the `CGenFF` training set did include halogens [Soteras:2016-10], motivated by their inclusion in many drugs, `CGenFF` was not extended to perfluoroalkyls.
 Accordingly, for this list, there are no low penalty scores with the scores clustered in the intermediate range.
-This is consistent with halogens being inlcuded the training of CGenFF but the specific connectivity (long halohalkyl chains) perfluoroalkyls not be included.
+This is consistent with halogens being inlcuded the training of CGenFF but the specific connectivity of perfluoroalkyls (long haloalkyl chains) not being included.
-Accordingly, if even a few perfluoroalkyls are added to the`CGenFF` training set it will help reduce penalties and improve that treatment of this class of molecules making CGenFF of more utility to the chemical hazard community.
+Accordingly, if even a few perfluoroalkyls are added to the `CGenFF` training set it will help reduce penalties and improve that treatment of this class of molecules making CGenFF of more utility to the chemical hazard community.
-In addition ability of CGenFF to treat the selected chemical lists discussed above other noteworthy failures are listed in `Figure 5`.
+In addition to the ability of CGenFF to treat the selected chemical lists discussed above other noteworthy failures are listed in `Figure 5`.
 For example, cyclobutadiene is a non-traditional ring system with a lot of ring strain although the carbon atom types are common.
 `CGenFF` might determine that this particular ring system with it's existing atom type network is not allowed or detrimental to the network if added and needs to be handled with care.
 An interesting group that fails in CGenFF are allene-based compounds and perhaps warrants extension of the force.